Discover How to Fly a Cessna 172 for Beginners.

 The GPS is a fantastic device which enables you to navigate with way points and get from point A to B quickly.
 It will quickly find the closest airports to you in an emergency and much more.

-The center purple box houses the throttle and mixture controls.
-The black knob is the throttle and the red knob controls the air to fuel mixture in the engine.
+The centre purple box houses the throttle and mixture controls.
+The black knob is the throttle, and the red knob controls the air to fuel mixture in the engine.
 We can monitor the efficiency of the engine with the EGT and fuel flow.
 This we will look at more when we get to starting and adjusting the engine for cruise.

 Cessna 172 Yoke